 At this level the analogy works quite well, but when you start to think deeper about the mechanism it’s not so straightforward.
 Who is the party offering the loan?
 Does the risk of our defaulting, when the outcome is never needed, play any part?
 Does a project start in debt?
 Is it possible to get a positive balance of account that can be used to offset future need for loans? - I don’t think it is.

-I think a more correct, if less accessible, analogy is entropy.
+I think a more correct, if less accessible analogy is entropy.
 Entropy can be a confusing subject but one that has deep ties into fundamental physics and statistical mathematics.
 In fact it is the only concept that provides any insight into understanding the forward flow of time - all other physical theories have no preference for time running forward or backward!
 A simple way to think of entropy is the amount of disorder a system has.
-We intuitively know how much easier it is to mess things up that to reverse the process and make things tidy and ordered.
+We intuitively know how much easier it is to mess things up than to reverse the process and make things tidy and ordered.

 The concept of entropy was first explored in relation to engines that convert heat to work during the victorian era.
 At first it was thought that heat energy could be converted to work without loss.
 Further practical advances slowed, and theoretical advances by Carnot showed a theoretical limit.
 Entropy was developed as a measure of how useful energy was.
 Extracting work from a system extracts pure energy without entropy, leaving existing entropy more concentrated in the energy remaining in a system.
 This makes it harder to extract more energy.
 Energy is always conserved, but it becomes less and less usable over time.
 Entropy can only increase, and increases come about through physical processes such as friction and dissipation.
 These tend to leave a system with all the energy in the form of heat that is uniformly distributed.